Assessment Report and Action Plan

 - Facility-specific operation guidelines

-Make sure to consider time schedules, funding issues and logistics when recommending actions.
+Make sure to consider time schedules, funding issues, and logistics when recommending actions.

 Work with the maintenance supervisor to develop a list of feasible measures and a timeline for completion.
 Some measures may require hiring a contractor.
-Work with the maintenance supervisor to determine the best approach.

 Capital Project Recommendations